Fall Protection Systems

 Of the four above ways to manage fall protection, number one, fall elimination, and number two, engineering controls, are best practice and most effective.

-What is a personal fall protection system?
+What is personal fall protection system?

 Personal fall protection system means a system designed by a qualified person an employer uses to provided protection from falling or to safely arrest an employee’s fall if one occurs.
-Examples of personal fall protection systems include personal fall arrest systems, positioning systems, and travel restraint system.
+Examples of personal fall protection systems include personal fall arrest systems, positioning systems, and travel restraint line.

 What is a personal fall arrest system?

 A personal fall arrest system is used to stop or arrest a fall in progress of a worker from striking a lower level.
 It commonly consists of a (1) full body harness, (2) anchorage, and (3) connector.
 While the equipment for a fall arrest system may be the least expensive to purchase, OSHA requires specialized training on how to properly use the equipment.
 Fall arrest training must include rescue training because of the potential for suspension trauma.

 What is a travel restraint system?

 Travel restraint system means a combination of an anchorage, anchorage connector, lanyard (or other means of connection), and body support that an employer uses to eliminate the possibility of an employee going over the edge of walking-working surface.

 Fall Arrest System with Horizontal Life Line (HLL)

 2. Retractable Lanyard *